pandas-dev/pandas/doc/source/user_guide/scale.rst

    %time pandas_df = pandas.read_csv(filename, names=[f"col{i}" for i in range(2 ** 8)])
    CPU times: user 48.3 s, sys: 4.23 s, total: 52.5 s Wall time: 52.5 s
-   %time pandas_df = pandas_df.map(lambda x: x + 0.01)
+   %time pandas_df_map = pandas_df.map(lambda x: len(str(x)))
-   CPU times: user 48.7 s, sys: 7.8 s, total: 56.5 s Wall time: 56.5 s
+   CPU times: user 1min 46s, sys: 3.73 s, total: 1min 50s
+   Wall time: 1min 50s

    %time modin_df = pd.read_csv(filename, names=[f"col{i}" for i in range(2 ** 8)])
    CPU times: user 9.49 s, sys: 2.72 s, total: 12.2 s Wall time: 17.5 s
-   %time modin_df = modin_df.map(lambda x: x + 0.01)
+   %time modin_df_map = modin_df.map(lambda x: len(str(x)))
-   CPU times: user 5.74 s, sys: 1e+03 ms, total: 6.74 s Wall time: 2.54 s
+   CPU times: user 7.45 s, sys: 1.2 s, total: 8.64 s Wall time: 3.38 s

 We can see that Modin has been able to perform the operations much faster than pandas due to distributing execution.
 Even though Modin aims to speed up each single pandas operation, there are the cases when pandas outperforms.
 It might be a case if the data size is relatively small or Modin hasn't implemented yet a certain operation in an efficient way.
-Also, for-loops is an antipattern for Modin since Modin has initially been designed to efficiently handle heavy tasks rather than a big number of small ones.
+Also, for-loops is an antipattern for Modin since Modin has initially been designed to efficiently handle heavy tasks rather than a large number of small ones.
 Yet, Modin is actively working on eliminating all these drawbacks.
 What you can do for now in such a case is to use pandas for the cases where it is more beneficial than Modin.

 .. code-block:: ipython